SF-WDI-LABS/testing-with-rspec/README.md

 1. **Tear-down**: Cleaning up after the test.
 Usually this is handled for you by RSpec and may include using DatabaseCleaner to wipe the testing database.

+#### Testing Best Practices

+We try to test each component or piece independently.

+Test organization:
+- create a test file for each class
+- add a group of tests for each method that needs to be tested in the class
+- if methods should behave very differently in different scenarios, use `context` to group tests for each scenario (logged in vs logged out, valid data vs invalid, etc)
+- write a test for each behavior the method should do

+Isolate tests from each other.
+One test should **never depend on another test** to change or prepare something.
+Each test should be able to run on its own without the others.

 ## rspec-rails

 [rspec-rails](https://github.com/rspec/rspec-rails) is a testing framework built on rspec, specifically for Rails.
 We'll use rspec-rails to test our models and controllers.